delliott0000/PyDoorBuilder/API/HTTP/Contents/Resource.md

 This endpoint is `Client-only`.

 ## GET /resource/{type}/{id}/preview
 Retrieve some basic information about a `Resource`.
 Different `Resource` types will implement their own previews.
-We don't perform any acquisition checks here.
+Acquisition checks are not performed here.

 Returned by the API:
 ```py